 Why do you have multiple social media channels for your business?
 Why does one make multiple personal investments?
 The answer is obvious isn’t it—you want to try every option that has the potential to benefit you in the longer run.
 That’s precisely why your business should consider recycling social media content.
 But if that’s not convincing enough, we’ll give you some concrete benefits you can get out of a content-recycling system:

 a.
 Expanding brand reach – One of the primary reasons for trying anything on social media, is to expand brand reach.
 With more posts on your feed, you’re likely to get more people to notice your content.
-The more people that notice your content, the greater likelihood of growing and nurturing a social media following.
+The more people that notice your content, the greater the likelihood of growing and nurturing a social media following.
 The math is obvious with this one.

 b.
 Reaching people round the clock – If you’re a business that’s got a global reach with customers and potentials from around the world, then marketing to various timezones is an added factor in your overall social media strategy.
 By posting the same content across different time-slots, you can cater to different time zones and improve discoverability across the board.